xandereek/Spotify-Tools/README.md

 ## License

-This project is currently unlicensed.
-Feel free to use it as you wish.
-(Consider adding an MIT License if distributing).
+This project is licensed under the MIT License.
+See the [LICENSE.md](LICENSE.md) file for details.